 Client feedback and satisfaction

 If at any time you have any problems or wish to raise a complaint, please contact Debbie Brett, our complaints partner.
 In the unlikely event that we are unable to resolve matters to your satisfaction and in accordance with our complaints handling procedure (copies of which are available on request), you can ask the Legal Ombudsman to consider the complaint.
 The Legal Ombudsman will normally allow us a period of eight weeks to resolve your complaint but it will entertain complaints sooner in certain circumstances.
 The Legal Ombudsman then asks that you take your complaint to it as soon as you can and within six months of your last contact with us.
-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years from when you should reasonably have known there was a cause for complaint.
+You also have the right to complain to the Solicitors’ Regulation Authority (SRA).
+For further information, please visit the SRA website.

 If you are a client and we have made a contract with you by electronic means you may be entitled to use an EU online dispute resolution service to assist with any contractual dispute you may have with us.
 This service can be found here.